PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### 12 factor apps

 One standard set of guidelines and best practices for the development of Cloud-based software and especially Microservices are the 12 factors drafted by developers at Heroku.
-These factors are
+These factors are [@Wiggins]

 - Codebase - For every deployed service there should be precisely one codebase, for example, an IT repository
 - Dependency - Services should explicitly declare and isolate all dependencies